bigdevlarry/Infobip/README.md

 2. Clone this repository

-3. Run composer install to pull the required dependencies.
+3. Run `composer install` to pull the required dependencies.

-4. Proceed to create an environment variable file from the .env.example where you establish a database connection also add Infobip integration variables to the .env file i .     **API_KEY**=6c****-0f444b16-1c97-4577
+4. Proceed to create an environment variable file from the .env.example where you establish a database connection also add Infobip integration variables to the .env file. <br>
+    i .     **API_KEY**=6c****-0f444b16-1c97-4577

     ii.     **URL_BASE_PATH**=https://***.api.infobip.com